A Beginner’s Guide

 When the Media Calls

 In an ideal situation, the person fielding incoming media requests will not be your spokesperson (an agency contact or a communications manager are good choices).
 This gives that person the opportunity to screen the request and help the spokesperson prepare for an interview.
+This also helps you to be responsive to what the reporter is looking to learn and make sure that they have everything needed for a great story.
 Here are some important questions to ask the reporter:

 - What is your deadline?